-For purposes of this agreement, "Breach of Security" means unauthorized access of data containing personal information.
-Good faith access of personal information by an employee or agent of the ELC does not constitute a breach of security, provided that the information is not used for a purpose unrelated to the agreement or subject to further unauthorized use.
+As defined in Chapter 501.171, F.S., "Breach of Security" means unauthorized access of data containing personal information.
+Good faith access of personal information by an employee or agent of the ELC does not constitute a breach of security, provided the information is not used for a purpose unrelated to the agreement or subject to further unauthorized use.